HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   ) }}</figcaption>
 </figure>

-When we segment the percent of mobile pages by library and framework, we can see that jQuery is largely responsible for the decrease vulnerabilities.
+When we segment the percent of mobile pages by library and framework, we can see that jQuery is largely responsible for the decrease in vulnerabilities.
 This year JavaScript vulnerabilities were found on 57.6% of pages with jQuery, compared to [80.9% last year](../2020/javascript#fig-31).
 As [predicted](../2020/javascript#fig-31) by [Tim Kadlec](../2020/contributors#tkadlec) in the 2020 edition of this chapter, <em>"if we can get folks to migrate away from those outdated, vulnerable versions of jQuery, we would see the number of sites with known vulnerabilities plummet"</em>.
 And that's exactly what happened; WordPress migrated from jQuery version 1.12.4 to the more secure version 3.5.1, contributing to a 20 point drop in the percent of pages with known JavaScript vulnerabilities.

 ## How do we use JavaScript?